mingzilla/specification/docs/draft/2025-03-26_bed-rock-tracking/bedrock-usage-tracking.md

 ## Overview

 This document provides a comprehensive guide for implementing commercial customer usage tracking for this [AWS Bedrock Lambda Proxy service](../2025-03-26_bed-rock-proxy/bedrock-lambda-proxy.md).
-The solution leverages AWS API Gateway with Usage Plans to track customer usage without modifying your existing Lambda function, following AWS-native patterns and community standards.
+The solution leverages AWS API Gateway with a DynamoDB-based token management system to track customer usage with Bearer token authentication, following AWS-native patterns and community standards.

 **Key Components:**
+- API Gateway as the HTTP endpoint
-- API Gateway with Usage Plans for authentication and usage tracking
+- Lambda Proxy with Bearer token authentication
 - Customer management system using DynamoDB
-- Automated analytics infrastructure with S3, Glue, and QuickSight
+- Automated analytics infrastructure with CloudWatch, S3, Glue, and QuickSight
-- Client-side integration example for your customers
+- Client-side integration examples for your customers

 This solution allows you to:
-1. Generate unique API keys for each customer
+1. Generate unique Bearer tokens for each customer
 2. Track usage per customer for billing purposes
-3. Set quotas and throttling limits per customer
-4. Implement various pricing models (pay-per-request, tiered, subscription)
+3. Implement various pricing models (pay-per-request, tiered, subscription)
-5. Generate detailed usage reports and visualizations
+4. Generate detailed usage reports and visualizations

 ## Solution Architecture